 Where do Bone Grafts Come from?

-There are a number of different materials that can be used during a bone graft as for example we can take the bone from another site in your body such as your hip or your chin.
-This can be advantageous as your body will recognize the bone is being your own so rejection would be extremely unlikely.
+There are several different materials that can be used during a bone graft.
+As for example, we can take the bone from another site in your body such as your hip or your chin.
+This can be advantageous as your body will recognize the bone as your own, so rejection would be extremely unlikely.
 Another option is to use donor bone which will have been specially treated and sterilized to make sure it is safe for use.
-These days we often use artificial bone materials which are very sophisticated.
+These days we often use artificial bone materials, which are very sophisticated.
 These contain growth proteins that help your body to generate its own bone cells, gradually replacing the artificial bone graft.
 The end result is a strong and stable jawbone that can easily support your new dental implants.

 What Can’t You Do After a Dental Bone Graft?